abeeds/Music_manager/README.md

 This solution contains an easy to use and simple music manager.

 ## Agenda
-- Big feature
+- Big feature frontend
-    - implement frontend
+    - add way to add songs to playlist
+    - add way to remove songs from playlists
+    - add way to edit playlists
+    - add way to delete playlists

 - Search functionality
     - edit GET api/song to take a search query optionally
-        - split words in the query
         - if any words match a title, album, or artist, return them

 - Song details
-    - clicking a song on the root page expands the box and shows details
+    - clicking a song takes you to a new page that displays all the info

 ## Main Feature - Playlist Management
 ### Database